Raul Flores (strongman)

-Raul Flores (born May 9, 2000), is a Mexican strongman competitor.
+Raul Flores (born May 9, 2000), is a Mexican strongman competitor and the all-time deadlift world record holder at 511 kg.

-With the heaviest deadlift ever performed in North, Central America and Caribbean region under strongman rules, he is renowned for his deadlifting prowess.

 Early life and career

-Flores was born in Ciudad Victoria, Tamaulipas, and studied at the Security and Justice University of Tamaulipas.
-He started training powerlifting and competed at 2020 USPA North Louisiana Shootout in the junior category.
+Originally from Ciudad Victoria, Tamaulipas, Flores began his powerlifting career in 2020 at the USPA North Louisiana Shootout in the junior category.

-Flores began competing in strongman in 2021 and quickly rose to prominence as a deadlift specialist after winning Mike Strongman regional championship back to back in 2023 and 2024.
-In 2025, he became the first Mexican to qualify for the finals of the Arnold Strongman Pro/Am, finishing in the top 5.
-At 2025 Mike Strongman aulex forum qualifier, Flores deadlifted 480 kg (equipped with multi ply deadlift suit and straps) and performed the heaviest deadlift ever in both North and South American continents (under strongman rules).
+Flores began competing in strongman in 2021 and quickly rose to prominence as a deadlift specialist after winning Mike Strongman regional championship back-to-back in 2023 and 2024.

-It earned him an invitation to the Giants Live World Deadlift Championships in 2025 where he deadlifted 453.5 kg and secured joint-fourth place in a stacked line up which also inluded the all-time deadlift world record holder Hafþór Júlíus Björnsson.
+In 2025, Flores became the first Mexican to qualify for the finals of the Arnold Strongman Pro/Am, finishing in the top 5.
+This result earned him an invitation to the 2025 Giants Live World Deadlift Championships where he deadlifted 453.5 kg and secured joint-fourth place in a stacked line up which also included the former all-time deadlift world record holder Hafþór Júlíus Björnsson.

+In 2026, Flores won the Giants Live World Deadlift Championships with a new all-time deadlift world record of 511 kg making him the third man in history to lift 500 kg or more in a strongman competition.